FTL-Hyperspace/FTL-Hyperspace/wiki/Lua-Hyperspace-Module.md

 ### Fields
 - `bool` `.enabled`
-   - Whether or not the Command Console is enabled, this is set in Hyperspace.xml.
+   - Whether or not the Command Console is enabled.

 ## CommandGui